Ryanverse: Television

 A television series adaptation, Tom Clancy's Jack Ryan, premiered on August 31, 2018, on Amazon Prime Video.
 The show was created by Carlton Cuse and Graham Roland, with Michael Bay as an executive producer and production company Platinum Dunes and Paramount Television serving as a co-production studio partners.
 John Krasinski stars in the title role.
-The series ran for four seasons and ended in July 2023.
+The series ran for four seasons and ended in 2023.
+It was followed by a feature film, Jack Ryan: Ghost War, in 2026.